smprowhiz/surveymanagement/README.md

 The backend will run on http://localhost:5000 and the frontend on http://localhost:3000 by default.

+### Admin Credentials
+- Username: `admin`
+- Password: `admin123`

 ## Sample Data
-Sample users, surveys, and responses are preloaded for demo purposes.
+Sample admin user, companies, and employees are preloaded for demo purposes.

 ## Project Structure
-- `backend/` - Express API, SQLite DB, authentication, business logic
+- `backend/` - Express API, SQLite DB, authentication, admin CRUD
-- `frontend/` - React app, UI components, API integration
+- `frontend/` - React app, admin UI, API integration

 ## Customization
 You can modify the sample data and configuration as needed for your use case.